Feature Comparison

 Customizable Auto-Off

 All of the flashes turn off automatically after a few minutes of inactivity, and can be turned back on by lightly pressing the camera's shutter button.
-This auto-off feature can be disabled on the Pentax AF540FGZ, and on the Metz flashes (except the AF 36-4) either disabled or changed between a 1 minute or 10 minute delay.
+This auto-off feature can be disabled on the Pentax AF540FGZ, and on the higher-end Metz flashes (48 AF-1 and up) can either be disabled or changed between a 1 minute or 10 minute delay.

 Contrast Control Sync